-Orthodontics is the branch of dentistry that studies the development, diagnosis, prevention and correction of dental irregularities and malocclusions (uneven bites) in order to enhance functionality and personal appearance.
+Orthodontics is a specialty of dentistry that deals with the correction of improperly positioned teeth and surrounding structures in order to improve functionality and esthetics.

-A few causes of developmental and jaw alignment problems
+A few causes of improper positioning of teeth and structures

 - Genetics (main cause)

 - Accidents or trauma involving the teeth, jaw or face

 - Premature loss of one or more baby teeth

 - Improper tongue posture

 - Bad habits, such as thumb or finger sucking

 - Teeth that do not close together properly when chewing (open bite)

 - “Gummy” smile (too much gum showing when smiling)